Fábio Trad

 Fábio Ricardo Trad (born 18 August 1969) is a Brazilian politician.
 From 2011 to 2023, he was a member of the Chamber of Deputies.
-He is the son of Nelson Trad Sr. and the brother of Nelson Trad Filho and Marcos Marcello Trad.
+He is the son of Nelson Trad Sr. and Therezinha Mandetta Trad, and the brother of Nelson Trad Filho and Marcos Marcello Trad.

+He served as president of the Order of Attorneys of Brazil in Mato Grosso do Sul and taught at the Federal University of Mato Grosso do Sul.